nidve01/bootstrap/README-postInstall.md

 ### Configure Your Project
 Open the qubeship app http://192.168.99.100:7000 (please refer to the installation success message for your APP URL, as it may differ from the shown default)
 1. Log into the app with your GitHub credentials
-2. Open the left navigation menu --> Project --> New
+2. Open the left navigation menu --> Project --> + (Add Project)
-3. Enter the below details and save
+3. Enter the below details and save:

 Note: You may user your qubeship qualified project to configured below
 ```